Silicon Motion Technology (NASDAQ:SIMO) Releases FY 2021 Earnings Guidance

 Silicon Motion Technology (NASDAQ:SIMO) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $782 million-$836 million, compared to the consensus revenue estimate of $702.58 million.

 Silicon Motion Technology (NASDAQ:SIMO) last issued its quarterly earnings data on Wednesday, May 5th.
-The semiconductor producer reported $0.98 EPS for the quarter, topping analysts’ consensus estimates of $0.71 by $0.27.
-Silicon Motion Technology had a net margin of 18.92% and a return on equity of 18.13%.
-The business had revenue of $182.40 million for the quarter, compared to analyst estimates of $180.00 million.
-As a group, analysts expect that Silicon Motion Technology will post 2.75 earnings per share for the current year.
+The semiconductor producer reported $0.98 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.71 by $0.27.
+Silicon Motion Technology had a net margin of 14.98% and a return on equity of 15.07%.
+The business had revenue of $182.40 million during the quarter, compared to analyst estimates of $180.00 million.
+On average, equities analysts forecast that Silicon Motion Technology will post 4.41 earnings per share for the current fiscal year.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, May 20th.
-Shareholders of record on Thursday, May 6th were paid a $0.35 dividend.
-The ex-dividend date was Wednesday, May 5th.
-This represents a $1.40 annualized dividend and a yield of 2.19%.
-Silicon Motion Technology’s payout ratio is currently 76.37%.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, May 20th.
+Stockholders of record on Thursday, May 6th were paid a $0.35 dividend.
+The ex-dividend date of this dividend was Wednesday, May 5th.
+This represents a $1.40 annualized dividend and a dividend yield of 2.17%.
+Silicon Motion Technology’s dividend payout ratio is currently 60.96%.

-SIMO has been the topic of several recent research reports.
-Roth Capital lifted their price target on shares of Silicon Motion Technology from $70.00 to $90.00 and gave the company a buy rating in a research note on Thursday, April 8th.
-Morgan Stanley lowered shares of Silicon Motion Technology from an equal weight rating to an underweight rating and set a $60.00 price target on the stock. in a research note on Wednesday.
-Needham & Company LLC lifted their price target on shares of Silicon Motion Technology from $82.00 to $100.00 and gave the company a buy rating in a research note on Wednesday, May 12th.
-Craig Hallum lifted their price objective on shares of Silicon Motion Technology from $55.00 to $100.00 and gave the company a buy rating in a research report on Thursday, February 4th.
-Finally, B. Riley lifted their price objective on shares of Silicon Motion Technology from $88.00 to $94.00 and gave the company a buy rating in a research report on Friday, May 7th.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and seven have issued a buy rating to the company.
-Silicon Motion Technology presently has a consensus rating of Buy and a consensus price target of $69.00.
+A number of research firms have issued reports on SIMO.
+Roth Capital lifted their price objective on shares of Silicon Motion Technology from $70.00 to $90.00 and gave the stock a buy rating in a report on Thursday, April 8th.
+B. Riley raised their price target on shares of Silicon Motion Technology from $88.00 to $94.00 and gave the stock a buy rating in a research note on Friday, May 7th.
+Craig Hallum raised their price target on shares of Silicon Motion Technology from $55.00 to $100.00 and gave the company a buy rating in a report on Thursday, February 4th.
+Needham & Company LLC lifted their price objective on shares of Silicon Motion Technology from $82.00 to $100.00 and gave the stock a buy rating in a report on Wednesday, May 12th.
+Finally, Morgan Stanley reissued an underweight rating on shares of Silicon Motion Technology in a research note on Tuesday.
+One analyst has rated the stock with a sell rating, two have issued a hold rating and seven have issued a buy rating to the company.
+The stock presently has a consensus rating of Buy and a consensus target price of $69.00.

 Silicon Motion Technology Company Profile